UofT-EcoSystem/DietCode/RFC.md

 Our evaluation shows that DietCode has the following key strengths when auto-scheduling an entire model end-to-end:

-1. reduces the auto-scheduling time by up to 5.88x less than the state-of-the-art auto-scheduler on the uniformly sampled dynamic shapes, and
+1. reduces the auto-scheduling time by 5.88x less than the state-of-the-art auto-scheduler on 8 uniformly sampled dynamic shapes, and

 1. improves performance by up to 69.5% better than the auto-scheduler and 18.6% better than the vendor library.
 All these advantages make DietCode an efficient